chrisdylan237/apps1/README.md

 Pipeline Overview
 The Jenkins pipeline consists of the following stages:

-Git Clone:
+1. Git Clone
 This stage clones the repository from the GitHub repo provided to Jenkins.

-Code Scan:
+2. Code Scan
 This stage performs a code scan to check for any vulnerabilities or issues in the application code.

-Build Docker Image:
+3. Build Docker Image
 This stage builds a Docker image for the application using the Dockerfile in the repository.

-Trivy Image Scan:
+4. Trivy Image Scan
 Trivy is used to scan the built Docker image for security vulnerabilities.

-Push to DockerHub:
+5. Push to DockerHub
 If the image passes all the scans, it is pushed to DockerHub for deployment or further use.